StockSharp/doc/en/topics/Candles.md

      _candleSeries = new CandleSeries(typeof(TimeFrameCandle), security, TimeSpan.FromMinutes(5));

      ```
-   - If you just want to load the finished candles, then you need to set the [BuildCandlesMode](xref:StockSharp.Algo.Candles.CandleSeries.BuildCandlesMode) property in [Load](xref:StockSharp.Messages.MarketDataBuildModes.Load):
+   - If you just want to load the finished candles, then you need to set the [CandleSeries.BuildCandlesMode](xref:StockSharp.Algo.Candles.CandleSeries.BuildCandlesMode) property in [MarketDataBuildModes.Load](xref:StockSharp.Messages.MarketDataBuildModes.Load):

      ```cs
      _candleSeries = new CandleSeries(typeof(TimeFrameCandle), security, TimeSpan.FromMinutes(5))